Tammy W. Holt

 Jim Jenkins is retired President and Chief Executive Officer of Brogden Mills of Smithfield.
 He is a current member of the Johnston Health Board of Commissioners.
 Mr. Jenkins has chaired the Johnston Health Foundation and the committee to build the SECU Hospice House.
 He is also a member of both the Greater Smithfield-Selma Chamber and the Clayton Chamber of Commerce.
 Mr. Jenkins served on the Johnston County Planning Board for 12 years and was Chairman for 10 years.
 He was the President of the Clayton Rotary Club and was a board member of the Johnston County Partnership for Children.

-Elizabeth Baker is a 16-year veteran of Johnston Community College, where she has served in roles such as program coordinator for Student Support Services, senior academic advisor for the Center for Academic Planning, and most recently as an English instructor.
+Elizabeth Baker is a 17-year veteran of Johnston Community College, where she is the department chair of English, Humanities, and Foreign Languages.
+She has served in roles such as program coordinator for Student Support Services, senior academic advisor for the Center for Academic Planning, and as an English instructor.
 She earned a BA in English from Sweet Briar College in Virginia and her MA in English and Communication from East Carolina University.
 She also has additional study from NC State University in adult and community college education.
-She is the chair of the board of directors of REACH Our Communities in Selma and is a former board director of the Johnston Community College Foundation.
-A native of Smithfield, she and her husband, Brian, are members of St. Paul's Episcopal Church.
+She is on the board of REACH Our Communities in Selma and is a former board director of the Johnston Community College Foundation.
+A native of Smithfield, she is a member of St. Paul's Episcopal Church.

 Cary Bizzell, MD